radiantlogicinc/radiantlogic-openapi-codegen/README.md

 ### Full Codegen From IntelliJ

-Run the main class `com.radiantlogic.openapi.builder.javaclient.Runner`.
+Run the main class `com.radiantlogic.openapi.builder.javaclient.Runner` in the module `builder-modules/openapi-java-client-builder`.
 Make sure to configure the pre-requisite settings described above.

 ### End-to-End Testing